 - California Healthline - Treating Critically Ill Patients

 Meet Our Team

-Todd M. Sauer, MD is the medical director of Palliative Care at The Nebraska Medical Center.
+Todd M. Sauer, MD is the medical director of Palliative Care at Nebraska Medicine.
 He attended Creighton University School of Medicine, trained in family medicine in Lincoln, NE and completed a Fellowship at the Institute for Palliative Medicine at San Diego Hospice.

 Carri Siedlik, APRN Nurse Practitioner